 You can’t prevent all returns, but you can make sure the return process is as smooth and cost-efficient as possible.
 Any changes that you can make here could significantly improve your DTC brand’s bottom line.
 That’s because returns are hugely expensive for online stores.

 - Use a cross-border returns center to reduce time and costs.
-These let international retailers resell returned stock in local markets rather than shipping them all the way back to headquarters.
+These let international retailers resell returned stock in local markets rather than shipping them back to headquarters.

 - Track returns closely to cut product orders and increase profits.
-If you know an item is being returned undamaged, you can sell the product that is being returned, knowing that it will be ready to go straight back out again.
+If you know an item is being returned undamaged, you can sell the returned product knowing that it will be ready to go straight back out again.

 - Look for alternative channels to liquidate returned stock.
 More and more brands are selling low-quality returned stock on third-party platforms or through their own clearance sections.

 Liquidation is exactly the strategy outdoor goods chain REI uses, reports Digiday’s Suman Bhattacharyya.
 Now when customers return used goods, REI lists them on its separate used goods eCommerce store rather than destroy them.
 It’s a win-win for the brand.

 Retailers can also implement a few best practices to improve their return management, including:

 - Appoint an end-to-end owner that can establish key KPIs for every department.

 - Understand the unit economics of returns and analyze cost data to identify the most significant cost reduction opportunities.

 - Collect detailed reason codes to hone in on the root causes of returns and leverage the feedback loop to keep up to date on product design and development.